School of Civil and Environmental Engineering, and Construction Management

 Bachelor of Science Degree in Civil Engineering

-The School of Civil & Environmental Engineering, and Construction Management offers an ABET-accredited bachelor’s degree in civil engineering that, in terms of graduating class size, ranks in the 80th percentile nation-wide.
+The School of Civil & Environmental Engineering, and Construction Management offers an ABET-accredited bachelor’s degree in civil engineering.
 The School is committed to excellence in teaching, research, and service to the community and the profession.
 The Civil Engineering program’s mission is to provide our students an education that integrates fundamental science and engineering skills with design principles to solve engineering problems.
 Our program provides students opportunities for graduate education, to acquire life-long learning skills, and to participate in research that advances the discipline and benefits society.
-Students will be prepared to become professional engineers and leaders in the Civil and Environmental Engineering profession.
+Students will be prepared to become professional engineers and leaders in the Civil & Environmental Engineering profession.

 Civil Engineering Educational Objectives